 Additionally, all local farmers Novik has spoken to back the measure, he said.
 None grow GMO food.

 Approximately 90 percent of corn grown in the United States is genetically modified and more than 80 percent of soy and cottonseed is genetically engineered, according to MA Right to Know GMOs.
-According to studies published in Critical Reviews in Food Science and Nutrition, GMO food can be toxic or allergenic.

 The issue became still more pressing when the FDA, which has refused to require labeling of GMO food, approved genetically modified alfalfa in 2011.